 Data Processors are the people, public authorities, agencies who process personal data on behalf of the controller.
 Age UK Isle of Wight is both the Data Controller and Data Processor for personal information provided to it.

-Processing is any operation which is performed on personal data, such as collection, recording, organisation, structuring, storage, adaptation, or alteration retrieval, consultation, use, disclosure by transmission, dissemination, or otherwise making available, alignment or combination, erasure or destruction.
-Processing also include transferring personal data to third parties outside of Age UK Isle of Wight.
+Processing is any operation which is performed on personal data, such as collection, recording, organisation, structuring, storage, adaptation, or alteration, retrieval, consultation, use, disclosure by transmission, dissemination, or otherwise making available, alignment or combination, erasure or destruction.
+Processing also includes transferring personal data to third parties.

 How do we collect information about you?